Eco-Flow/nanoporemetabarcoding/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

-To use this pipeline, first clone this repo:
+To use nanoporemetabarcoding, first clone this repo:

 ```bash
 git clone https://github.com/Eco-Flow/nanoporemetabarcoding.git
 ```

-Before running on your data, you can test if the pipeline is suited to your setup by running:
+Before running nanoporemetabarcoding on your data, you can test if the pipeline is suited to your setup by running:

 ```bash
 nextflow run main.nf \